patrickbucher/factorizer/article/article.md

   running _m_ processes/goroutines).
 - Both models facilitate message passing between concurrent units of executions (processes/goroutines).
-- Both languages offer language constructs to deal with incoming messages:
+- Both languages offer language constructs for dealing with incoming messages:
   `receive` in Elixir, `select/case` and the arrow operator `<-` in Go.

 However, there are a few important differences, which may make a programmer